Why Your Front Teeth Feel Numb

 3. Recent Dental Work

 Over time, the teeth and the supporting nerves and ligaments will heal and become less stressed.
 The numb feeling is temporary and will go away over time.
-If any pain or numbness increases over the course of a couple of weeks, follow up with your dentist.
+If any pain or numbness increases for a couple of weeks, follow up with your dentist.

 4. Trauma